pjsg/nodemcu-firmware/docs/modules/dcc.md

     - `dcc.FLAGS_OUTPUT_ADDRESS_MODE` This flag applies to accessory decoders only.
 Accessory decoders normally have 4 paired outputs and a single address refers to all 4 outputs.
 Setting this flag causes each address to refer to a single output.
     - `dcc.FLAGS_AUTO_FACTORY_DEFAULT`  Call DCC command callback with `dcc.CV_RESET` command if CV 7 & 8 == 255.
 - `OpsModeAddressBaseCV`  Ops Mode base address.
 Set it to 0?
+- `CV_table`  The CV values will be directly accessed from this table. metamethods will be invoked if needed.
+Any errors thrown will cause the CV to be considered invalid.
+Using this option will prevent `CV_VALID`, `CV_READ`, `CV_WRITE` and `CV_ACK_COMPLETE` from happening.
 - `CV_callback(operation, param)` callback function that is called when any manipulation with CV ([Configuarion Variable](https://dccwiki.com/Configuration_Variable)) is requested.
     -  `dcc.CV_VALID` to determine if a given CV is valid and (possibly) writable.
 This callback must determine if a CV is readable or writable and return the appropriate value(0/1/true/false).
 The `param` collection has members `CV` and `Writable`.
     -  `dcc.CV_READ` to read a CV.
 This callback must return the value of the CV.
 The `param` collection has one member `CV` determing the CV number to be read.